rollulus/kafcat/README.md

 Kafcat is supposed to be(come) the swiss army knife for Apache Kafka.
 It is in an early stage right now.

+Kafcat is a single statically linked binary.
+That means that you can just `curl` it into your containers or onto your VMs and go.

 # Examples

 To see what is exactly in a topic since 5 minutes ago: